kfjahnke/zimt/README.md

     auto gp = zimt::grok_put ( p ) ;

 ga, gg, and gp can now be used wherever an object of the 'grokked' type might have been used, they can be copied freely, passed as arguments etc. - but because they are of grok_type, grok_get_t and grok_put_t, you can write code which, for example, accepts such objects rather than template code accepting all kinds of functor types.
 It makes coding complex functor compositions much easier.

+To demonstrate that a 'grokked' object can even be passed across TU boundaries so that the 'receiving end' can use it without having access to the grokkee's class definition, I have added two example files extern_get_t.cpp and fetches_get_t.cpp.
+You can compile them separately and then link the object files.
+The resulting program will show that the get_t object defined in one TU can be used in the other TU.